William Pieratt Demond

 William's practice concentrates primarily on civil rights litigation and research in Texas federal courts.

-- acquired a contested Temporary Restraining Order against the TransCanada/Keystone XL pipeline using the Texas Antiquities Code;
+Acquiring a contested Temporary Restraining Order against the TransCanada/ Keystone XL pipeline via the Texas Antiquities Code and expert testimony;

 William Pieratt Demond is a native of Austin, Texas and a proud graduate of S.F.
 Austin High School.
 After graduation, he matriculated to Furman University in Greenville, South Carolina and completed study abroad programs in Shanghai, Kansai (Japan), the Middle East, and Italy.
 He graduated with a Bachelors of Arts in Asian Studies, spent a year in Beijing, returned to Texas, and worked as a China researcher for Governor Perry’s Secretary of State, the Honorable Geoffrey S. Connor.
 William opened a law firm with Secretary Connor in 2008.
 After three years of exceptional service to its clientele, the partners opted to close the firm so that they could concentrate on their respective passions.
 DEMOND & HASSAN was created immediately thereafter.

 Law SchoolWilliam Demond acquired a Juris Doctor in law (with a concentration in international and comparative law) and a Masters of Arts in Diplomacy and International Relations from Seton Hall University.
 While there, he:

 - attended two of China's preeminent schools of law (Tsinghua Daxue and Zhengfa Daxue);

 - spent a summer studying Shari'a at the American University in Cairo;